(MOV quicktime file)

 Since 1999, Philip has proudly served his country in the U.S. Air Force.
 He served for seven years as an enlisted airman with the 433rd Airlift Wing at Lackland Air Force Base, eventually rising to Staff Sergeant.
 In 2006, Philip was commissioned a Second Lieutenant.
 He continues his duty to his country as a Captain in the Air Force Reserve.

 Philip previously served as a Community Resource Advocate for the South Texas Blood and Tissue Center and as an adjunct professor at Texas A&M University at San Antonio.
-He is also a guest reader at Frank Madla and Kindred elementary schools, a member of the National Association of Latino Elected and Appointed Officials, and a member of the Fraternal Order of Eagles.
-Philip, his wife Leticia, and his daughter, Delany, are parishioners at St. Vincent de Paul Catholic Church.last updated on 01/10/2013
+Philip is a parishioner at St. Vincent de Paul Catholic Church.last updated on 01/27/2014